-- · Open windows and vents as much as possible to reduce moisture build up - Try not to put too much stuff into cupboards as this reduces air circulation - Leave space between furniture and walls to allow air to circulate, if possible position wardrobes and furniture against internal walls. - Keep your home warm.
+- Open windows and vents as much as possible to reduce moisture build up - Try not to put too much stuff into cupboards as this reduces air circulation - Leave space between furniture and walls to allow air to circulate - Keep your home warm.
 In cold weather it is better to keep your home heated throughout the day at a low level, than to turn the heating on high for short bursts - Avoid using tumble dryers which aren't externally vented - If possible, dry clothes outside.
-If you have to dry them indoors then make sure you leave a window open - When cooking, open windows or use an extractor fan - Keep a lid on saucepans and don't let the kettle over boil - Don't use portable gas or paraffin heaters - Close kitchen and bathroom doors to prevent moisture reaching other rooms - Install humidistat controlled extraction where possible and leave fans running for 20 mins after use.
+If you have to dry them indoors then make sure you leave a window open - When cooking, open windows or use an extractor fan - Keep a lid on saucepans and don't let the kettle over boil - Don't use portable gas or paraffin heaters - Close kitchen and bathroom doors to prevent moisture reaching other rooms - Install humidistat controlled extraction where possible and leave fans running for 20 min after use